The original do-it-yourself travel guide to Europe SM

 Cold Sore Ointment

 Several products for relief of pain from cold sores and fever blisters are available.
 Examples are Anbesol® and Oral-B®.
 These also make great pain relievers for bug bites and other minor irritations that make you want to scratch the itch.
 The key ingredient in these ointments is benzocaine, usually at a strength of 20%.
 If you let yourself be poked by a mosquito a dab of benzocaine ointment gives immediate relief.
-I also carry a tube of Lanacane® for itchy skin.
-This has the same active ingredient, 20% benzocaine.

 Other Recommendations